ShivanS93/100-days-of-code/r1-log.md

 I worked on the linuxupskillchallenge.org.
 Day 18 involved using logrotate in addition to cron to schedule compression of log files.

+### R1D43

+I worked on the linuxupskillchallenge.org.
+Day 19 involved working with hard and soft links.
+I also worked with environment variables for dealing with passwords.